fevish/wolkowskiwebdesign/_drafts/_posts/test.md

 Our process for a new client generally consists of a few easy steps (as coordinated by us):

+* Create a Marketing Plan
-* Create a beautiful, functional and responsive Website.
+  * Create a beautiful, functional and responsive website
+    * Buy domain name "**YourBussinessName.com**"
+    * Plan website design
+    * Gather and/or create content for web design
-* Use our professional photographers for content
+    * Use our photographers for personalized content where applicable
+    * Provide SEO
+    * Put website together and launch
+  * Social